Hysterectomy is the surgical

 ● Cancer of the ovaries, cervix or uterus

 ● Adenomyosis – a thickening of the uterus

 ● Abnormal vaginal bleeding

-Hysterectomy surgery for non cancerous medical issues is only considered after all other treatment options have failed.
+Hysterectomy surgery for non-cancerous health problems is just thought to be after all other treatment options have failed.

-Hysterectomy surgery is not recommended for patients who had one or more of the following:
+Hysterectomy operation is not suggested for patients who had one or more of the following:

 ● Uterine size greater than 280 g

 ● Advanced cervical malignancies